frankyeh/UNet-Studio-Website/doc/gui_t1.md

 Once the image is loaded, the b-table may need addition flipping (e.g. swap x-y, y-z, or x-z).
 For example, you may need to swap x-y to get the correct result.

-# Step T1: Varian and Agilent FDF Files to SRC Files
+# Convert Varian and Agilent FDF Files to SRC Files

 Click [**Step T1: Open Source Images**] in the main window and select all fdf files in the folder.
 DSI Studio will extract b-table information and the DWI from the files.